PasqualiniGabriele/CybersecurityProect/home.md

 After modifying the `server_start.sh` script to include the attacker’s public SSH key, it was necessary to wait for the server to restart in order to trigger the cron job execution.
 Once the server rebooted, the injected code ran with `user-b` privileges, granting persistent access to the game server files and enabling SSH login as `user-b`.

+---

+## References

+The code for the reverse shell was taken from the course lectures.
+Netcat was used to set up the servers for the code injection and for the reverse shell.
+ChatGPT was used to write the Discord Bot in python and as a support for the writing of this report.